 Pollution

-The risk to bathers on a specific day might exceed that represented by the current bathin water classification, for example, when conditions are poor or when water is affected by faecal pollutants at concentrations lower than is regarded to be pollution.
+The risk to bathers on a specific day might exceed that represented by the current bathing water classification, for example, when conditions are poor or when water is affected by faecal pollutants at concentrations lower than is regarded to be pollution.

 Where there is pollution, the council would take steps to prevent bathers encountering it – usually by closing the beach.